WebAssembly Diversification for Malware Evasion: Introduction

 This paper is structured as follows.
-In \autoref{background}, we introduce WebAssembly for cryptomining and the state-of-the-art on malware detection and evasion techniques and its limitations for WebAssembly cryptomalware.
-We follow with the technical description of our malware evasion algorithms.
+In \autoref{background}, we introduce WebAssembly for cryptomining and the state-of-the-art on malware detection and evasion techniques and its limitations for WebAssembly cryptojacking.
+In \autoref{attack-model-section}, we instantiate and explain malware evasion for WebAssembly cryptojacking in a real scenario.
+We follow with the technical description of our malware evasion algorithms in \autoref{arch}.
 We formulate our research questions in \autoref{method}, answering them in \autoref{results}.
-We enunciate this work's main threats to validity and conclude our research in \autoref{threats} and \autoref{conclusions}, respectively.
+We discuss our research in \autoref{discussion}, in order to help future research projects on similar topics.
+We finalize with our conclusions \autoref{conclusions}.